languagetool-org/languagetool/languagetool-standalone/README.md

   The corpus data is released under GPLv3, as well.
 * The grammatical rules themselves are based on "thamizhnadaik kaiyEdu" (2004) and "thamizhil nAmum thavaRillAmal ezhuthalAm" (2007)

 #### Ukrainian

-The Ukrainian data for part-of-speech tagging were created by Andriy Rysin It's based on spell-uk (http://sourceforge.net/projects/ispell-uk/) which is licensed under GPL/LGPL.
+The Ukrainian data for part-of-speech tagging was created by Andriy Rysin.
+It's based on https://github.com/brown-uk/dict_uk project and is licensed under Creative Commons Attribution-ShareAlike 4.0 International license.